Dissident Editions

 also known as 'globalisation',

-aims to pack them and the more fortunate tightly into cities
+which aims to pack people tightly into cities

 and 'encourage' them to buy goods and services.